SithuKyaw-AUT/ecommerce_pipeline_with_dataform/README.md

-# E-commence Data Pipeline using Dataform
+# E-commerce Data Pipeline using Dataform
 This project is an analytical data pipeline for a fictional e-commerce database.
 It includes SQL queries for generating key business insights such as total orders, revenue, inventory, and customer information.
 This project could serve as a foundational data engineering or data analytics project for e-commerce platforms.

 # Project Overview